plazari15/runtipi-plazari/apps/jupyter/metadata/description.md

 - **DataScience Notebook**: SciPy + R, Julia, and Scala kernels
 - **TensorFlow Notebook**: SciPy + TensorFlow and Keras for machine learning
 - **PySpark Notebook**: SciPy + Apache Spark for big data processing
+- **All-Spark Notebook**: Everything included - the most comprehensive option with all tools and libraries

 ## Getting Started

 1. Choose your preferred Jupyter image variant
 2. Set a secure token for authentication
 3. Select between JupyterLab (modern) or Classic Notebook interface
+4. Choose your preferred interface language (including Português Brasil)
-4. Access your Jupyter environment through the web interface
+5. Access your Jupyter environment through the web interface

 Your notebooks and work files will be persisted in the app data directory, so they'll survive container restarts and updates.